Alexandria vs NaturalReader: Which Text-to-Speech Tool Is Better in 2026?

 Choose NaturalReader if...

 You need to read PDFs, Word documents, or ebooks via a dedicated app.
 You want desktop apps for Windows or macOS outside the browser.
 You need iOS or Android mobile support.
 You do voice-over work and need commercial voice rights.
 You want MP3 export to listen offline.
+If focus or attention difficulties are part of why you're looking at TTS, see our guide at /best/text-to-speech-for-adhd.

 How to Switch from NaturalReader to Alexandria